 As a minimum, budget for costs of about £250 a year.

-Every few years, it is likely you will need to redecorate or refurbish parts of the property.
+You'll probably need to redecorate or refurbish parts of the property every few years.
 Again, the best guide to likely costs for this type of work is to think about when you've done something similar in your own property.

-If you would like the letting agent to fully manage the property for you – ie collect rent, deal with tenants' problems and queries etc – you should budget for 10-15% of your annual rent.
+If you would like the letting agent to fully manage the property for you – i.e collect rent, deal with tenants' problems and queries etc – this figure is likely to be nearer 15-20%.

 It's a good idea to take out landlord insurance and, if you have a mortgage, your lender will usually expect you to do so.

-Tax on buy-to-let property and rental income
+Tax on buy-to-let properties

 You may need to pay income tax on profit you earn from letting out your property.
 Your profit is what you have left from your rental income after deducting 'allowable expenses'.
+Allowable expenses include: